How to manage ecommerce inventory replenishment

 Inventory replenishment, also called stock replenishment, isn’t just for retail establishments.
-It is also a vital part of eCommerce fulfillment and inventory management.
+It is also a vital part of ecommerce fulfillment and inventory management.
 Developing an inventory replenishment plan will save you money, increase your profitability, and improve your sell-through.
 Here’s what you need to know to get started.

 What is inventory replenishment in eCommerce?